 - 1 onion, chopped

-- 1 lb chicken thighs, rinsed and cut into bite sized pieces
+- 1 lb bonless, skinless chicken thighs, cut into bite sized pieces (see notes)

 - 2 cups sliced mushrooms